Adapt or Regress: Rate-Memory-Compatible Spatially-Coupled Codes: Gradient-Descent Distribution

 \begin{example} Consider an RMC-SC code with parameters $\gamma=7$, $\kappa=35$, $m_{\textup{n},0}=8$, $m_{\textup{n},1}=3$, and $m_{\textup{n},2}=4$.
 Using Algorithm~\ref{algo: RMC_GD} results in the following: \begin{itemize} \item At Design Stage~0, the final distribution is $\mathbf{u}=[0.2494 \ 0.0925 \ 0.0685 \ 0.0605 \ 0.0582 \ 0.0604 \ 0.0688 \allowbreak 0.0920 \ 0.2497]$.
 This results in $\mathbb{E}[\textup{cycle-$6$}] \approx 1{,}580$ and $\mathbb{E}[\textup{cycle-$8$}] \approx 35{,}193$ (rounded). \item At Design Stage~1, the final distribution is $\mathbf{u}=[0.2086 \ 0.0774 \ 0.0573 \ 0.0506 \ 0.0487 \ 0.0506 \ 0.0576 \allowbreak 0.0769 \ 0.2088 \ 0.0018 \ 0.0472 \ 0.1148]$.
 This results in $\mathbb{E}[\textup{cycle-$6$}] \approx 3{,}780$ and $\mathbb{E}[\textup{cycle-$8$}] \approx 202{,}422$ (rounded). \item At Design Stage~2, the final distribution is $\mathbf{u}=[0.1324 \ 0.0491 \ 0.0364 \ 0.0321 \ 0.0309 \ 0.0321 \ 0.0365 \allowbreak 0.0488 \ 0.1325 \ 0.0011 \ 0.0300 \ 0.0729 \ 0.0004 \ 0.0691 \allowbreak 0.0863 \ 0.2096]$.
 This results in $\mathbb{E}[\textup{cycle-$6$}] \approx 41{,}201$ and $\mathbb{E}[\textup{cycle-$8$}] \approx 5{,}431{,}700$ (rounded). \end{itemize} \end{example}

 In Fig.~\ref{fig:gd_dist}, we show the three RMC-SC final distributions at different design stages that are listed in Example~\ref{example:GD} as well as the optimal edge distribution of an SC code with memory $m=15$.
+For RMC-SC Code~0, this U-shaped distribution, where the probability is higher for component matrices closer to the two edges, is expected to be the optimal according to \cite{ahh_grade}.
+Every time we add new component matrices, Algorithm~\ref{algo: RMC_GD} naturally attempts to follow the same trend to minimize cycle counts.
+Therefore, the optimal distribution $\mathbf{q}$ is always such that the probability increases with component matrix index as shown in the figure for RMC-SC Codes~1 and 2.
 Observe that the depicted diversity in probability distributions of our RMC-SC codes contributes to remarkable performance gains as we shall see in Section~\ref{sec_exp}.
 Recall that optimality here is always with respect to cycle count.